 a.
-This proposed rule would revise the current regulations in 32 CFR part 57 to incorporate the 2004 amendments to the IDEA and would establish other policy and assign responsibilities to implement the non-funding and nonreporting provisions of Parts B and C of the IDEA.
+This rule revises the current regulations in 32 CFR part 57 to incorporate the 2004 amendments to the IDEA and establishes other policy and assigns responsibilities to implement the non-funding and non-reporting provisions of Parts B and C of the IDEA.
 Under 10 U.S.C.
 2164(f) and 20 U.S.C.
 927(c), DoD implements, within the DoD school system, the Department of Defense Education Activity (DoDEA), the applicable statutory provisions of Parts B and C of the IDEA, other than the funding and reporting provisions.

-This proposed rule brings the DoD into compliance with the requirements of the non-funding and non-reporting provisions of IDEA by updating and amending the DoD implementation of the IDEA within the DoD school system.
+This rule brings the DoD into compliance with the requirements of the non-funding and non-reporting provisions of IDEA by updating and amending the DoD implementation of the IDEA within the DoD school system.
 The revisions will ensure that eligible children with disabilities are afforded the services and safeguards as required by applicable statutory provisions of IDEA.
 The IDEA regulations in 34 CFR parts 300 and 303, which apply to States that receive funds from the U.S. Department of Education under IDEA Parts B and C, do not apply to the DoD school systems as DoD does not receive funds under the IDEA.
-Nothing in the proposed regulations in 32 CFR part 57 would affect the applicability of the U.S. Department of Education's regulations implementing IDEA in 34 CFR parts 300 and 303.

-b.
-The authority for the proposed regulatory changes to 32 CFR part 57 is 10 U.S.C.
-2164, 20 U.S.C.
-921-932 and chapter 33, which is codified at 20 U.S.C.
-1400 et seq.
+Nothing in the regulations in 32 CFR part 57 would affect the applicability of the U.S. Department of Education's regulations implementing IDEA in 34 CFR parts 300 b.
+The Individuals with Disabilities Education Act (chapter 33 of 20 U.S.C.
+1400 et seq.) is the final authority for the regulatory changes to the Department of Defense policy (32 CFR part 57) regarding the provision of services to children with disabilities (birth through age 21) in the DoD Domestic Dependent Elementary and Secondary Schools (10 U.S.C.
+2164) and the Department of Defense Dependents Education System (20 U.S.C.
+921-932).